 Some of my important influences and inspirations are Jung’s ideas on dreams and the collective unconscious; the Process-Oriented Psychology (‘Processwork’) of Arnold Mindell; certain Buddhist practices and teachings; and critical perspectives on love, sex and relationships such as those discussed by Meg-John Barker.

-I do a lot of thinking about therapy and have written about it in both an article (‘Reapproaching Rogers’, published in the journal Person-Centred and Experiential Psychotherapies in 2016) and a chapter for a book on Person-Centred Therapy due out in summer 2018.
+I do a lot of thinking about therapy and have written about it in both an article (‘Reapproaching Rogers’, published in the journal Person-Centred and Experiential Psychotherapies in 2016) and a chapter for the 2018 book Re-visioning Person-Centred Therapy: Theory and Practice of a Radical Paradigm.

-Before I came to therapy I worked in a variety of jobs, including postman, teacher and translator (during five years living in Paris), WWOOF volunteer and live-in carer.
+Before I came to therapy I worked in a variety of jobs, including supermarket shelf-stacker, postman, youth hostel assistant, teacher and translator (during five years living in Paris), WWOOF volunteer and live-in carer.

 Areas of counselling I deal with